Standard Chinese: Regional accents

 It is common for Standard Chinese to be spoken with the speaker's regional accent, depending on factors such as age, level of education, and the need and frequency to speak in official or formal situations.
-This appears to be changing, though, in large urban areas, as social changes, migrations, and urbanization take place.

 Due to evolution and standardization, Mandarin, although based on the Beijing dialect, is no longer synonymous with it.
 Part of this was due to the standardization to reflect a greater vocabulary scheme and a more archaic and "proper-sounding" pronunciation and vocabulary.

 Distinctive features of the Beijing dialect are more extensive use of erhua in vocabulary items that are left unadorned in descriptions of the standard such as the Xiandai Hanyu Cidian, as well as more neutral tones.
 An example of standard versus Beijing dialect would be the standard mén (door) and Beijing ménr.

-Most Standard Chinese as spoken on Taiwan differs mostly in the tones of some words as well as some vocabulary.
-Minimal use of the neutral tone and erhua, and technical vocabulary constitute the greatest divergences between the two forms.
+While the Standard Chinese spoken in Taiwan is nearly identical to that of mainland China, the colloquial form has been heavily influenced by other local languages, especially Taiwanese Hokkien.
+Notable differences include: the merger of retroflex sounds (zh, ch, sh, r) with the alveolar series (z, c, s), frequent mergers of the "neutral tone" with a word's original tone, and absence of erhua (rhoticization).
+Code-switching between Mandarin and Taiwanese Hokkien is common, as the majority of the population continues to also speak the latter as a native language.

 The stereotypical "southern Chinese" accent does not distinguish between retroflex and alveolar consonants, pronouncing pinyin zh [tʂ], ch [tʂʰ], and sh [ʂ] in the same way as z [ts], c [tsʰ], and s [s] respectively.
 Southern-accented Standard Chinese may also interchange l and n, final n and ng, and vowels i and ü [y].
 Attitudes towards southern accents, particularly the Cantonese accent, range from disdain to admiration.

-Romanization and script

-While there is a standard dialect among different varieties of Chinese, there is no "standard script".
-In mainland China, Singapore and Malaysia, standard Chinese is rendered in simplified Chinese characters; while in Taiwan it is rendered in traditional.
-As for the romanization of standard Chinese, Hanyu Pinyin is the most dominant system globally, while Taiwan stick to the older Bopomofo system.